 When a recall request is issued on an item with multiple copies that are loaned, one loan will have its due date changed.
 The others may continue to renew their loans.
 However, if the Item is Requested by Another Patron block policy is set to Block, the other loans for the same item will be blocked from renewing their loans.
 See Configuring Block Preferences.

-When a recall is issued, a recall letter, FulItemChangeDueDateLetter, is sent to the patron.
-The recall letter can be disabled.
+When a recall is issued, a Loan Status Notice letter (letter code: FulItemChangeDueDateLetter) is sent to the patron.
+The letter can be disabled.
 See Configuring Library Notices Opt-In.
 The letter may also be disabled for a set of users in the Update/Notify Users job.
 See Selected Patron Letters.
 Recall letters are most commonly disabled when your institution does not change due dates for patrons with recalled loans.
+For more information about the letter, see Configuring Alma Letters.